azoth-lang/azoth.language.reference/src/pointer-types.md

 ### Fixed Statement

-To get the address of a field in an object on the heap or to convert a `ref` or `iref` to a `fixed` statement must be used to pin the object location while the pointer exists.
+To get the address of a field in an object on the heap or to convert a `Var[T]` or `Ref[T]` to an address a `fixed` statement must be used to pin the object location while the pointer exists.
 Without this, the garbage collector could attempt to move the object thereby invalidating the pointer.

 To take the address of an object field, simple use the `@` operator on a field of `self` inside the fixed statement: